grab/engineering-blog/_posts/2017-06-03-grabs-front-end-study-guide.md

   <img alt="Redux Logo" src="/img/grabs-front-end-study-guide/redux-logo.svg" width="256px" />
 </div>

 As your app grows bigger, you may find that the app structure becomes a little messy.
 Components throughout the app may have to share and display common data but there is no elegant way to handle that in React.
 After all, React is just the view layer, it does not dictate how you structure the other layers of your app, such as the model and the controller, in traditional MVC paradigms.
-In an effort to solve this, Facebook invented Flux, an app architecture that complements React's composable view components by utilizing a unidirectional data flow.
+In an effort to solve this, Facebook invented Flux, an app architecture that complements React's composable view components by utilising a unidirectional data flow.
 Read more about how Flux works [here](https://facebook.github.io/flux/docs/in-depth-overview.html).
 In summary, the Flux pattern has the following characteristics:

 - **Unidirectional data flow** - Makes the app more predictable as updates can be tracked easily.
 - **Separation of concerns** - Each part in the Flux architecture has clear responsibilities and are highly decoupled.